 Due to the success of its parent exhibition, Simon was commissioned as part of the Unlimited series of the Cultural Olympiad, to create a follow-up of Motion Disabled, designed to coincide with the London 2012 Olympic Games.
 ‘Motion Disabled: Unlimited’ uses a similar production process, however the motion capture focuses on Great Britain’s Paralympic athletes, and examining the idiosyncrasies that help them thrive in their sport.
-Currently scheduled to be completed in early 2012, the project features such prestigious athletes as Baroness Tanni Grey-Thomson, Hannah Stodel, Danny Nobbs and many more.
+Completed in early 2012, the project features such prestigious athletes as Baroness Tanni Grey-Thomson, Hannah Stodel, Danny Nobbs and many more.

-After completing the Motion Disabled project Simon immediately began working on his next installation, ‘Faces’.
+After completing the Motion Disabled project Simon immediately began working on his next installation, Motion Disabled: Faces.
 Supported by the Arts Council England, Faces is a more complex process that examines, with a playful twist, the eccentricities of five faces with a difference, as they laugh or cry, experience joy or recount sadness; their emotions and even the very words they speak become etched across their face.
 The process begins with facial motion capturing, a more detailed technique than used in Motion Disabled, before Simon and his team use photorealistic 3D modelling, lip-synching and digital manipulation to create a startling, impacting effect.
-Faces is due to be finished in February of 2012.
+Motion Disabled: Faces launched in May 2013 at The Public in West Bromwich.